sbueringer/grafana-consul-datasource/README.md

 ![Overview](https://github.com/sbueringer/grafana-consul-datasource/raw/master/src/images/overview.png)

+# Requirements

+* Grafana version 7.3.x or above are supported
+* All recent Consul versions should work

 # Usage

 The data can be used in **table** and **single-stat** panels.
 The following explanations are based on the example available in the [example folder](https://github.com/sbueringer/grafana-consul-datasource/tree/master/example).